What is a creative director?

 How do creative directors keep up with changing trends and technologies?

-They can keep up with changing trends and technologies by continually learning and adapting.
-This may involve attending trainings or conferences, networking with other professionals, or reading industry publications.
+They can keep up with changing trends and technologies by continually learning and adapting through trainings or conferences, networking with other professionals, or reading industry publications.
 Engaging in online forums and staying informed through social media platforms can also provide insights into emerging trends and technologies.